Here is where we lay out everything you need to know about UTI antibiotics. If you’ve ever googled questions like…

 - My UTI test results are negative, what now? >>>>

-When faced with a urinary tract infection, your three main treatment options are antibiotics, natural remedies, or riding it out with nothing but water.
+When faced with an uncomplicated urinary tract infection, your three main treatment options are antibiotics, natural remedies, or riding it out with nothing but water.

 How UTI Antibiotics Are Selected

-We’ve briefly mentioned clinical and therapeutic guidelines for urinary tract infections.
-Along with guiding medical practitioners on how to make a diagnosis, the guidelines may help them select an appropriate treatment.
+Clinical and therapeutic guidelines for urinary tract infections guide medical practitioners on how to make a diagnosis.
+On top of this, the guidelines may help them select an appropriate treatment.

 However, when it comes to choosing an antibiotic to treat any infection, there is a whole long list of things that can influence a doctor’s decision: